 A Clockwork Orange by Anthony Burgess

-In Anthony Burgess’s influential nightmare vision of the future, where the criminals take over after dark, the story is told by the central character, Alex, a teen who talks in a fantastically inventive slang that evocatively renders his and his friends’ intense reaction against their society.
-Dazzling and transgressive, A Clockwork Orange is a frightening fable about good and evil and the meaning of human freedom.
-This edition includes the controversial last chapter not published in the first edition, and Burgess’s introduction, “A Clockwork Orange Resucked.”
+A vicious fifteen-year-old droog is the central character of this 1963 classic.
+In Anthony Burgess's nightmare vision of the future, where the criminals take over after dark, the story is told by the central character, Alex, who talks in a brutal invented slang that brilliantly renders his and his friends' social pathology.
+A Clockwork Orange is a frightening fable about good and evil, and the meaning of human freedom.
+When the state undertakes to reform Alex to redeem him, the novel asks, At what cost?
+This edition includes the controversial last chapter not published in the first edition and Burgess's introduction A Clockwork Orange Resucked.

 "Looks like a nasty little shocker, but is really that rare thing in English letters: a philosophical novel" -- Time